dredhezad1/Portfolio/Detection of Credit Card Fraud using Python and ML/README.md

 1    284314
 Name: count, dtype: int64
 ```
-In this section of the code, we identify and handle any negative transaction amounts, which are unexpected in the context of credit card transactions.
+In this section of the code, the goal is to identify and handle any negative transaction amounts, which are unexpected in the context of credit card transactions.

 ```python
 negative_amounts = df[df['Amount'] < 0]